Ronan-O-Murchu/keep-n-it-welly/README.md

 # Credits

 For this website I used many sources for the images and word content.
-The images were pulled from google images with reference to each one below and the majority of the word content was pulled fro Wikipedia as well as others shown below.
+The images were pulled from google images with reference to each one below and the majority of the word content was pulled from Wikipedia as well as others shown below.

+## Code

-The foundation of the gallery section code was from the "Love Running" Code Insitute project.
+- The foundation of the gallery section code was from the "Love Running" Code Institute project.

-Reserach on how to fix minor errors with the code was mainly done thorugh W3Schools.
+- Research on how to fix minor general errors with the code was mainly done through W3Schools.

 ## Content